 The sale of the CDO Fund III assets (including the Portfolio to be purchased by the Company) will result in cash proceeds for the equity investors in CDO Fund III (including the Company).
 The Company anticipates selling the CDO Fund III assets not included in the Portfolio to dealers who make a market in these asset types and that such sales will be affected at the current market value of those assets at the time of the sale.
 See "Contribution."
 The assets that are not included in the Portfolio consist of leveraged loans and high yield bonds.
 There can be no assurance that the sales will result in gains.
-As a result of the contribution of general partner and limited partner interests in CDO Fund III by GSC Group and its affiliates, the Company also expects to receive 77% of all carried interest distributions with respect to CDO Fund III equal to 20% of all distributions made to the equity investors in CDO Fund III in excess of capital contributions, once such distributions are in excess of a hurdle rate (which we expect will be achieved based on the current value of CDO Fund III).
-As of March 21, 2007, the net distributions that we would expect to receive in respect of our general partner and limited partner interests in CDO Fund III (including our share of the net carried interest distribution amount) are \$15,619,761.
+As a result of the contribution of general partner and limited partner interests in CDO Fund III by GSC Group and its affiliates, the Company also expects to receive 77% of all carried interest distributions with respect to CDO Fund III equal to 20% of all distributions made to the equity investors in CDO Fund III excess of a purche rate (which we expect will be achieved based on the current value of CDO Fund III).
+As of March 21, 2007, the net distributions that we would expect to receive in respect of our general partner and partner interests in CDO Fund III (including our share of the net carried interest distribution amount) are \$15,619,761.
 In addition, we expect to receive fees in the amount of \$171,233 due to our role as collateral manager of CDO Fund III.
 See "Contribution."